Nsustain/nsustain.com/README.md

 that - although we wanted to help - we couldn't find a specific problem on sustainability.
 They certainly exist.
+We all know that there are a lot of environmental problems that need solutions.
 It was just that we didn't know where to find them.